usaid-cs/yesterday-i-learned/random.md

 - Led Zeppelin intentionally misspelled "Lead" as "Led", so it cannot be pronounced as Leed Zep Lin.
 The name reportedly came from "sink like a lead zeppelin", one of their reviews.
 - The reason why solar panel car parks is an awesome idea is two fold.
 First, cars park in the car park when the sun is up.
 So they cannot be charged.
 Second, cars leave the car park at night, when the sun is down, making solar panels useless.
 - Asphalt is one of the most recycled materials ever.
 Over 99% is recycled from roadways and turned back into roads elsewhere.
-- "Giblets" are the edible innards of the fowl (like chicken), such as heart, testicles, and liver.
-For some reason, the neck is also included.
 - "Get down to brass tacks" means "begin to talk about important things".
 - Digital Ocean [gives out diffs](https://github.com/digitalocean/tos/compare/278a0702186ab94db1a1bafb76f0359ed0112dcf...e215e37e98dbb719ac0eb6de520c6b8b9826f752#diff-7e38e8dcb6d4e31a36d8cb78795190daR205) for their terms of service.
 This is in contrast with [CloudAssCost](https://cloudatcost.com/), who hands out secret terms with an extra payment clause, and lures users into agreeing with it.
 - "The PrivateBank" trades on NASDAQ as PVTB.